 - Co-Palletization.
 This method shares trays of mail on a pallet for a discount.

-Both commingled mail and co-palletization reduce the times the post office touches your mail.
+Both commingle mail and co-palletization reduce the times the post office touches your mail.
 This results in faster shipping and discounts.

 Try integrating some of these innovative steps into your next direct mail campaign to see which works best for you.
 MSP has dedicated staff that runs a postage and freight feasibility report on every job.
 You get the lowest postage rate while also meeting your “in-home” date requirements.